LeRaymy/helm-deprecated-exporter/README.md

 ```

 # Next features

-[ ] Implement a Helm chart for the deployment of the exporter
+ - Implement a Helm chart for the deployment of the exporter
-[ ] Create rules for the [Alertmanager](https://prometheus.io/docs/alerting/latest/alertmanager/)
-[ ] Allow to automatically update the Helm chart
+ - Allow to automatically update the Helm chart